christofsteel/syng/README.md

     max_duration: 1800
 ```

+# Web client

+The web client consists of three columns on desktop and three tabs on mobile:

+- **Search:** Users can search for karaoke songs and get the results here.
+You can also directly add a YouTube video by using its link.
+Search results for YouTube videos have a second button to preview the song.
+- **Queue:** Shows the current queue.
+The current song is highlighted at the top and each item is equipped with an ETA.
+If you are on an admin connection, you can drag and drop to change the order of the queue and delete items from the queue.
+- **Recent:** This shows all previously played songs.

+When connecting to the web client, you can give yourself a name with which your songs are queued.
+You can change your name by changing it in the footer.
+If no name is selected, a name is queried each time a song is added.

+In the advanced options, you can add the admin password, that corresponds with the admin password on the playback client, to elevate this connection to an admin connection.

 # Server

 If you want to host your own Syng server, you can do that, but you can also use the publicly available Syng instance at https://syng.rocks.